Lead qualifying questions for chatbots: 4 in the right order

 | Time to identity capture | After 3 micro-yeses | Immediately, before any value is shown |

-| Average completion rate (research-derived) | Higher — fewer fields, lower abandonment | Substantially lower — abandonment rises sharply past 7 fields |
+| Average completion rate (research-derived) | Higher: fewer fields, lower abandonment | Substantially lower: abandonment rises sharply past 7 fields |

-| Lead quality (when a real budget bar matters) | Confirmed on the follow-up call | Pre-filtered in chat — fewer leads, slightly higher fit |
+| Lead quality (when a real budget bar matters) | Confirmed on the follow-up call | Pre-filtered in chat: fewer leads, slightly higher fit |

 The "lead quality" row is the honest caveat.
 An 8-question flow that pre-filters on budget will give you fewer but slightly more pre-qualified leads.
-For most service businesses that's the wrong trade — you want the call, not the dossier — but the trade is real.
+For most service businesses that's the wrong trade.
+You want the call, not the dossier.
+But the trade is real.
 Run the maths for your own deal size and call-handling capacity before you commit.

 Three example flows you can copy